 Adblock vs recovery can be a cat-and-mouse game.
 A publisher would need developers to stay on top of changes across dozens of adblock extensions, adblock filter lists, and major browsers.

 Most organizations are better off not reinventing the wheel.
 Creating anti-adblock software requires a lot of time, effort, and money.

 See more: Ten adblock recovery "build vs buy" considerations.
 Share with your software purchase decision-makers.

 There are many vendors available that tout their ability to help publishers address adblocking.
 How can you know which is the right one?

 - Technology.
 How intelligent are the solution's recovery methods?
-Is it using next-generation technology such as AI?
+Is it using next-generation technology such as AI for CTA automation?
 Can they leverage adblock detection to grow subscriptions?
 Can they help recover high CPM video ad revenue?

 - Transparency.
 Is it easy to access your analytics?
 Can you tell, at a glance, how well the anti-adblock solution is working?

 - Customer service.
 How easy is it to communicate with customer service?
 Are they responsive and available?
 Do they place a high priority on customer service?